shubham-alavni/mycoolapp/SPRING_BOOT_NOTES.md

 - Spring Boot provides a lot of properties to configure the server
 - Grouped into categories - Core, Web, Security, Data, Actuator, Integration, DevTools, Testing, etc.

+### Inversion of Control (IOC)

+- The approach of outsourcing the construction and management of objects
+- Scenarios - MyApp and CricketCoach and getDailyWorkout()
+  - MyApp - Main class
+  - CricketCoach - Coach interface implementation
+- App Should be configurable
+  - MyApp should be able to get the daily workout from any coach for cricket, baseball, football, Hockey, etc.
+- Ideal solution
+  - Object factory (Spring Container) should be able to provide the object of the coach based on the sport
+  - On the basis of the sport(Configuration), configurations like cricket, baseball, football, Hockey, etc.
+- Spring Container - Two Primary functions
+  - create and manage objects (Inversion of Control)
+  - Inject object's dependencies (Dependency Injection)
+- Configuring Spring Container
+  - XML configuration file - Legacy ❌
+  - Java Annotations - Modern ✅
+  - Java Source Code - Modern ✅

+### Dependency Injection (DI)

+- The dependency inversion principle.
+It is a specific form of inversion of control where the concern being inverted is the process of obtaining the needed dependencies.
+- Example - I wanna purchase a car, give me a car object from CarFactory(Spring Container)
+- Now CarFactory in the background will collect all the parts of the car and assemble them and give you the car object
+- You don't need to worry about the parts of the car and assembling them
+- You just need to ask for the car object
+- So Parts of the car are dependencies and Car object is the main object
+- So In Coach example, Coach object returns from the Object factory(Spring Container) and Coach object has dependencies.
+So Object factory(Spring Container) will inject the dependencies into the Coach object on the basis of the configuration like cricket, baseball, football, Hockey, etc.
+- Demo Example -
+  - Coach will provide the daily workout
+  - The DemoController wants to use a Coach
+    - New Helper: Coach
+    - This is a dependency
+    - Need to inject the dependency into the DemoController

+### Types of Injections

+- There are multiple types of injections with Spring
+  - Constructor Injection
+    - Use this when you have required dependancies
+    - Generally recommended by Spring community as first choice
+  - Setter Injection
+    - Use this when you have optional dependancies
+    - If dependency not set, default logic will be used

+### What is Spring Auto-wiring?

+- For Dependency Injection, Spring can automatically identify the dependencies that need to be injected
+- Spring will look for a class that matches the type of the dependency
+- ***Matches by type*** - class or interface
+- Example
+  - Injecting coach implementation
+  - Spring will scan for `@Component`
+  - Anyone implements of Coach interface?
+  - If so, Let's inject them.
+For example, CricketCoach, BaseballCoach, etc.

+### Example

+- Web Browser -> Request -> /dailyWorkout -> DemoController -> Coach -> getDailyWorkout()
+- Coach -> getDailyWorkout() -> "Practice fast bowling for 15 minutes" -> DemoController -> Response -> Web Browser
+- Steps
+  - Define the Coach interface
+  - Create DemoController
+  - Create Constructor In your class for injections
+  - Add @GetMapping("/dailyWorkout") to the method

+### `@Component` annotation

+### `@Autowired` annotation

+### `@GetMapping` annotation

 ### IMP

 Annotations - mapping annotations REST APIS